alexezh/kouki2/README.md

 - one click archive of duplicate photos from the phone to hard drive while removing them from the phone
 - flexible photo management on a computer (and a phone)
 - no service cost

+On working with existing apps and services.
+In most cases apps and services can take a folder of photos as input.
+One of the great features of LR was an ability to export photos into a folder and keep folder in sync.

 Installation:
 - TBD